ctesta01/ctesta01.github.io/_posts/2020-10-6-HOPE-Summary.md

 [![Screenshot of MuckRock website]({{site.url}}/img/2020-10-6/muckrock-screenshot.png)](https://www.muckrock.com/)

-What started out as an attempt to get public records out of the Sommerville local government turned into the realization that with enough sustained effort through FOIA requests, the public could pressure the government into being more transparent, often even proactively so.
+What started out as an attempt to get public records out of the Somerville, Massachusetts local government turned into the realization that with enough sustained effort through FOIA requests, the public could pressure the government into being more transparent, often even proactively so.
 After over a decade of automating the process for submitting FOIA requests, they've unearthed some pretty interesting stuff.

 Check out some of their most interesting work: